 Program Area: School Psychology

-Steven Stone-Sabali is a visiting assistant professor in the Department of Educational Studies.
+Steven Stone-Sabali is an assistant professor in the Department of Educational Studies.
 His professional experiences and transdisciplinary academic training has provided him with an analytical and human-centered approach to serving underrepresented communities, identify emerging scientific trends, and designing impactful interventions for the social sciences fields.
 Specifically, Stone-Sabali has aided the development of learners of all levels (from 3rd grade to non-traditionally aged college students), provided career and traditional psychotherapy to individuals and groups, designed and facilitated mental health prevention programs, and guided organizations in creating inclusive policies and practices.

 - PhD, Counseling Psychology, The University of Texas at Austin

 - BS, Computer Science and Business, The University of Pittsburgh